About

 God is providing new opportunities for churches in Northern Ireland to respond to the hundreds of asylum seekers and refugees arriving each month from Africa, the Middle East, Afghanistan and Ukraine.
 Many have been forcefully dislocated from their communities, and come from countries that are closed to the Gospel.

-Based in Emmanuel Hall, East Belfast, The Suitcase Project has two key purposes:
+Based in Emmanuel Centre, East Belfast, The Suitcase Project has two key purposes:

-1. To care for newcomers through practical outreach from Emmanuel Hall.
+To care for newcomers through practical outreach from the Emmanuel Centre.

 Connect